kylej21/MailScheduler/README.md

 # Third Party Password Steps

-1. Click on your gmail profile icon and follow -> Manage Your Account -> Security -> 2 Step Verification -> App Passwords (at the bottom)
+1. Click on your gmail profile icon and follow -> Manage Your Account -> Security -> 2 Step Verification -> turn on 2 Step
+2. Security -> 2 Step Verification -> app passwords (at the bottom).
+If app passwords does not appear, try following this link https://myaccount.google.com/apppasswords.
-2. In the box "Create new app specific password", type the name of your app.
+3. In the box "Create new app specific password", type the name of your app.
 It does not matter what it is.
 I used NodemailerPass
-3. Copy the generated password and input this in the .env GMAIL_PASS field.
+4. Copy the generated password and input this in the .env GMAIL_PASS field.

-According to Googles security policy online, if App Passwords does not appear in the 2 Step Verification page it is due to your personal security policies.
+According to Googles security policy online, if App Passwords does not appear in the 2 Step Verification page it is due to your personal security policies with which I cant guide you.